-Lawcover Insurance Pty Limited (Lawcover) is pleased to be the insurer of your professional indemnity insurance (PII).
+Lawcover Insurance Pty Limited (Lawcover) is pleased to be the insurer of your Professional Indemnity Insurance (PII).

 The proposal form or online application requests information for underwriting purposes from your law practice.
-The information will be used by us to calculate your primary PII premium and to quote to you a premium for Top Up insurance.
+The information will be used by us to calculate your primary PII premium and to quote a premium for Top Up insurance if you are eligible.

-If you do not provide this information, we will not be able to provide you with a quotation for primary PII or Top Up insurance.
+If you do not provide this information, we will not be able to issue you with a quotation for primary PII or Top Up insurance.